 Recognizing the signs of low self-confidence is an important first step in growing confidence; recognizing your own worth is the next one.
 Here's how to get started with both.

-Nine signs of low self-esteem to keep an eye out for
+Nine signs of low self-esteem

 How often do you stop yourself from speaking your mind, due to fear of embarrassment or being wrong?
 Do you frequently say "sorry" where an "excuse me" would suffice?

 These small self-confidence "blips" can add up, and compound your low sense of self-worth.
 Here are nine such signs to be aware of, so that you can work on overcoming them (e.g., with a therapist or life coach):